Hazel Mendonca Speech-Language Pathologist

 H.A.P.P.Y. is a program that results in an autism friendly and personalized workbook with suggestions for activities that are concretizations of 10 evidence based wellbeing strategies.
 The program was created by Peter Vermeulen who is an international speaker on autism.

 Well-being research has identified several strategies that increase the happiness and wellbeing of people.
-While it goes without saying that many things which make non-autistic people happy also make autistic people happy, Peter Vermeulen believes that these evidence based wellbeing strategies cannot be applied to autistic people without taking into account their unique profile of perceiving and understanding the world.
+However, Peter Vermeulen believes that these evidence based wellbeing strategies cannot be applied to autistic people without taking into account their unique profile of perceiving and understanding the world.
+H.A.P.P.Y. does not try to force autistic people to take on non-autistic ideas about how to be happy, or to make them less autistic.
+Instead, the aim of the program is to help children, teens and adults be autistically happy!

 You can find out more about Peter Vermeulen and his work here.